Who is Mustafa Kemal Ataturk? And what did he achieve?

 Ataturk believed in change.

 He changed the Arabic alphabet to Latin in Turkey.
-This forced the people of Turkey to learn a new language.
+This new change forced the people of Turkey to learn a new language.

-In addition, he allowed women to wear dresses or jeans and access education, which was not allowed prior to his leadership.
+Also, he allowed women to wear dresses or jeans and access education, which was not allowed before his leadership.

-Ataturk’s steady nature is seen from his endless energy in his career.
+One could observe Ataturk’s steady nature through the endless energy he committed into his career.

 He consistently fought against political forces that led to the crumbling of the empire.